 This course will explore the determinants of institutions: how they evolve, and how they affect economic development.
 Topics include: differences between common law and civil law systems; the significance of a country's colonial origin; the effects of religious beliefs; and the importance of trust in political institutions.
 Other topics include: the transplantation of formal institutions vs. indigenous institutions; the effects of international aid on economic and institutional development; and the origins of corruption and why it is more prevalent in some cultures than in others.
-Note: Writing Intensive and Civilizations & Cultures Course Prerequisite(s): EC 201-EC 202, (basic knowledge of econometrics and statistics is beneficial).
+Note: Writing Intensive and Civilizations & Cultures Course Prerequisite(s): EC 201 & EC 202 with EC 304 recommended.

-EC 450 - Topics in Economics
+EC 450 - TOPICS IN ECONOMICS